pipekit/talk-demos/README.md

 # README

-This repo contain demos from ArgoCon and OSS 2022.
+This repo contains demos from ArgoCon and OSS 2022.